See the World Global Perspective

 Estimated Costs

-Three credits of summer undergraduate tuition/fees, program fee $3,000, transportation to London (purchased by student), estimated in-country costs of $600-$800.
-Program fee includes lodging, shows and cultural visits (Westminster Abbey, Greenwich, Parliament, Tower of London, and Stratford for example), transportation allowance, and welcome and farewell meals.
+Three credits of summer undergraduate tuition/fees, program fee ($3,750), transportation to London (purchased by student), estimated in-country costs of $600-$800.
+Program fee includes lodging, most shows and cultural visits (Westminster Abbey, Shakespeare's Globe, Parliament, Tower of London, and Stratford for example), transportation allowance, and welcome and farewell meals.
 Summer tuition is charged at in-state, lower-division rates for all students.
-Schreyer Scholars will receive a refund of $2,000 via scholarship for the program fee upon confirmed program commitment, reducing their effective program fee to $1,000.
+Schreyer Scholars will receive a refund ($1,500) via scholarship for the program fee upon confirmed program commitment.
 Additional need-based funding may be available for Schreyer Scholars; for more information, contact Sarah Lyall-Combs.

 Application Process

-Applications, through the Penn State Education Abroad website, must be submitted by January 24, 2024.
-Decisions will be released by February 7, 2024, and the commitment deadline is February 26, 2024.
+The application will be available through the Penn State Education Abroad website in early October 2024 and must be submitted by January 23, 2025.
+Decisions will be released by February 7, 2025, and the commitment deadline is February 19, 2025.
 Please check the Education Abroad program page for any changes to this timeline.

 Overview